Marquette University makes safety a top priority

 Putting safety first

-Announced in November 2022 and launched in January 2023, the LIMO transportation program became EagleExpress as the service leveraged technology and released a new app.
-The new EagleExpress service is active for the spring 2023 semester with all rides requested, dispatched and managed through the app.
+Launched in January 2023, the LIMO transportation program became EagleExpress as the service leveraged technology and released a new app.
+The EagleExpress service is active with all rides requested, dispatched and managed through the app.

-Marquette launched a new comprehensive university safety website in November that has additional safety resources and makes it easier for students, families, faculty and staff to navigate useful safety information online.
+Marquette launched a new comprehensive university safety website in fall of 2022 that has additional safety resources and makes it easier for students, families, faculty and staff to navigate useful safety information online.

 As part of the President’s Task Force on Community Safety, Marquette and its neighborhood stakeholders identified safety and security priorities and proposed solutions for individual and institutional safety measures, communications, resources and partnerships and more which included: